WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * [17 March 2021](#date-17-march-2021)
 * [23 February 2021](#date-23-february-2021)
 * [15 February 2021 (w/e 14 Feburary 2021)](#date-15-february-2021-we-14-feburary-2021)

+## Date: 08 December 2021
+#### Who did you help this week?
+* TL & MR with project discussions
+* AIM debriefing
+* VH with newsletter chat
+* CL with external contact chat

+#### Who helped you this week?
+* KC with the CONTRACT 🎉
+* WT with a project catch up

+#### What did you achieve?
+* All recruitment stuff with the recruitment team
+* E&S meeting
+* Newsletter sent
+* Updated ALL THE CRM (will try not to get behind on this in the future!)
+* Working through invoicing

+#### What bought you joy this week?
+* Trying the Yesterbox technique and hoping this helps me focus a bit more on my emails
+* Discussing budgets and planning ✨
+* My festive lunches 🎄

+#### What did you struggle with?
+* Handover is worrying me

+#### What would you like to work on next week?
+* Wrapping things up before Xmas: contracts, recruitment, final newsletter
+* Have a nice shiny budget :D

+#### Where do you need help from Kirstie?
+* Newsletter paragraph
+* December/January work for TPS leadership team

+#### Any other topics?

 ## Date: 26 November 2021
 #### Who did you help this week?